gildahl/arcadeVFE/README.md

 Because this software is not code-integrated with the host emulator, but relies on external interop techniques, there are a few limitations that should be noted.
 These may rarely be noticed, but they are good to be aware of.

 1. **Known Bugs**: There are currently a few known bugs in version 1.1 that will be fixed in 1.2.
-* If you start with "Other" selected as the arcade type, the software may crash when selecting a room.
+    * If you start with `Other` selected as the arcade type, the software may crash when selecting a room.
-* If you use GameInfo and move to a new machine too quickly (usually between 2 to 10 seconds), VFE may lose state and not operate with these machines any more until a restart.
+    * If you use **GameInfo** and move to a new machine too quickly (usually between 2 to 10 seconds), VFE may lose state and not operate with these machines any more until a restart.
-* ROM Copy does not currently copy the chd folders
+    * **ROM Copy** does not currently copy the chd folders
-* Toggling the "Operate only when the arcade is running" option requires a restart before the new behavior will take effect.
+    * Toggling the **Operate only when the arcade is running** option requires a restart before the new behavior will take effect.
-* Keybiard mapping does not currently accommodate combining a key with Ctrl, alt, etc.
+    * Keyboard mapping does not currently accommodate combining a key with Ctrl, alt, etc.

 2. **arcadeVFE** can only tell when a new game is loaded, but not when it is exited.
 Therefore, it can only surmise that you have exited a game when it detects that you have started a new and different game.
 Consequently, if you exit a game and re-enter the SAME game, **arcadeVFE** will not know that you did this.
 This should not affect gameplay at all since whatever state was loaded when you originally started the game will still be in effect.
 However, **arcadeVFE** will not be able to provide feedback (such as a beep or voice notification) when restarting the game.
 Only upon starting a new game.